Child Protection and Safeguarding

 Who keeps us safe in school?

 It is our job to keep you safe in school.
 If you have any worries, problems or if you feel unhappy you can talk t your teacher or any adult in school.
 We have a child protection policy where we write down everything we have to do to keep you safe.
-Please click here to read our policy.
+Please click here to read our Safeguarding Policy.
 In school, everyone will help to keep you safe.
 Some adults you could talk to are;

 If you are concerned about a child, please phone us on 01924 299244 and ask to speak a member of the Safeguarding Team.